vbrandl/HSP-Churn-Report/report.md

 ### Max Count Aggregation

 Using the max-count aggregation [^maxcount], we also calculated the maximum number of active sessions per AS or country per day.
-This helps to see in which parts of the world a specific botnet is mostly active.
+This helps to see in which parts of the world a specific botnet is mostly active and also if a botnet is growing, shrinking or staying roughly the same size.

+For max-count, the start of each session is treated as `+ 1` and the end of a session as `- 1`.
+These events are sorted and iterated over and applied to a counter.
+The maximum value represents the max-count and is persisted.

 ### Problems

 Most problems we encountered, were performance problems.
-The solution was correct on small test datasets but did not perform well or at all on realworld data.
+The solution was correct on small test datasets but did not perform well or at all on real world data.

-Finding sessions by querying timeframes manually and selecting distinct `IP + Port` combinations in those buckets resulted in slow runtime since a roundtrip to the database was needed for each frame.
+Finding sessions by querying time frames manually and selecting distinct `IP + Port` combinations in those buckets resulted in slow runtime since a round trip to the database was needed for each frame.

 ```
 SELECT bot_id, ip, port, botnet_id